WRITE SMART CORE PROGRAMS

 - Making every word count.

-For each participant … the 18-hour program (online or onsite) includes all of the learning tools provided in Parts 1 & 2 – plus the 3-hour 21st Century Standard Usage video and the 1-hour Writing for the Reader video.
+For each participant … the 18-hour program (online or onsite) includes all of the learning tools provided in Parts 1 & 2 – plus the Reader-Focused Writing video, the 21st Century Standard Usage video, and the 25-page Write Smart Editorial Checklist.

 Practical Learning Tools Included